BrandonCurry1225/Brandon_Portfolio/README.md

 # [Project 1: Lane Detection with OpenCV: Project Overview](https://github.com/BrandonCurry1225/Lane-Detection-Project-OpenCV/blob/master/main.py)
 * Utilized Python OpenCV, with NumPy and Matplotlib libraries for lane detection in real-time.
+* Employed the use of a gaussian blur for creating smoothing effects, while using Hough Line Transform to detect straight lines between frames of a video.
 * Used the Visual Studio IDE for writing the project's code and for testing.

 # [Project 2: Heart Failure Predictor: Project Overview](https://github.com/BrandonCurry1225/Heart-Failure-Prediction-Model/blob/main/HeartFailurePredictionModel.pdf)